-Upon completion of the New Arena, the Authority undertook the demolition of the Civic Arena, which was completed in September 2012.
-The surface was paved for use as surface parking until the property is developed.
+Upon completion of the New Arena, the Authority undertook the demolition of the Civic Arena.
+The demolition was completed in September 2012.
+The site was paved for use as surface parking until the property is redeveloped.
 Pending the redevelopment of the property, the Pittsburgh Penguins (or affiliate) manage, operate, maintain, and receive all net revenue from the parking spaces located on the site (subject to the \$400,000 parking surcharge described in Note 13) until October 22, 2023.

-Pursuant to the Lower Hill Option Agreement (Original Option Agreement) dated September 18, 2007, and further amended in 2014 and 2019, between the Authority, the URA, and the Lemieux Group LP (as assigned to Pittsburgh Arena Real Estate Redevelopment LP, an affiliate of the Pittsburgh Penguins) (PAR), PAR was given rights to develop the Lower Hill site (approximately 28 acres, of which 2/3 is owned by the Authority and 1/3 by the URA), on certain terms and conditions.
+Pursuant to the Lower Hill Option Agreement dated September 18, 2007, and amended in 2014, 2018, and 2019, among the Authority, the URA, and the Lemieux Group LP (as assigned to Pittsburgh Arena Real Estate Redevelopment LP, an affiliate of the Pittsburgh Penguins) (PAR), PAR was given rights to develop the Lower Hill site (approximately 28 acres, of which 2/3 is owned by the Authority and 1/3 by the URA), on certain terms and conditions.